 Get it on Camera– It’s difficult to see the trees from the forest.
 We can’t always recognize the clutter when we live in it every day.
 Get a quick snapshot of your room or bookshelf and show it to a friend or loved one to get their perspective.
 If you wouldn’t post the pic on social media, you have your answer.

 Thanks so much for reading!
 If you have your own decluttering tips you’d like to share with us, drop them in the comments below.
-Once you have your home decluttered and want a hand giving it a good deep cleaning, call us!
-(210) 988-0288.
+Once you have your home decluttered and want a hand giving it a good deep cleaning, give us a call.
 We are Maids on a Mission and we LOVE cleaning.
 Find us on Facebook.